Watson's Hotel: History

-Ownership appears to have been vested in Watson's wife Hannah Maria Watson, who entered into a lease deed with Sardar Abdul Haq, Diler ul Mulk, and Diler ul Daula, for a term of nine hundred and ninety nine years on 26 August 1867.
+Ownership appears to have been vested in Watson's wife, Hannah Maria Watson, who entered into a lease deed with Sardar Abdul Haq, Diler ul Mulk, and Diler ul Daula, for a term of nine hundred and ninety nine years on 26 August 1867.

 John Watson Jr returned to England in 1896, and with competition from the grand Taj Mahal Hotel which opened in 1903, Watson's lost its premier status.
 In 1920, Watson's ceased to be a hotel, and had been renamed Mahendra Mansion.
-It 1944, it was renamed Esplanade Mansion, and in the 1960s it was partitioned into small cubicles and rented converted as housing and offices.
+In 1944, it was renamed Esplanade Mansion, and in the 1960s it was partitioned into small cubicles and rented out as housing and offices.
+Having been owned by the Tatas, in the early 1980s it was sold to Sadik Ali.

-Over the years, apathy toward the building by the occupants and owners has resulted the building decaying, the atrium has been used as a dumping ground, there are several illegal alterations, and by 2005 it was in a seriously dilapidated state.
-One of the possible reasons proffered is the fact that the rent collected is low, and cannot be raised sufficiently due to rent stabilisation laws, and tenants are also protected.
+Over the years, apathy toward the building by the occupants and owners resulted in the building decaying, the atrium was used as a dumping ground, there were several illegal alterations, and by 2005 it was in a seriously dilapidated state.
+One of the possible reasons was that the rent collected was low and could not be raised sufficiently due to rent stabilisation laws, and tenants were also protected.
 As of 2005, building had 53 families and 97 commercial establishments.
 Most of the commercial establishments are chambers of lawyers attached to the adjacent Bombay Civil & Session Courts and the nearby Bombay High Court.

-Having been owned by the Tatas, in the early 80s it was sold to Sadik Ali.